 The politics and cultures of the Caribbean island nations of Haiti, Cuba, Jamaica, and Trinidad will be the focus of this course.
 We will trace their development since the era of imperialism, paying special attention to the fusion of different religious beliefs, to the slave experience, and to independence struggles beginning with the Haitian Revolution.
 How do their histories shed light on their recent government structures and struggles?
 What do the customs of these countries tell us about their national identities?
 By examining the languages, music, religions, and food of these countries, we will explore the unique developments of each island while keeping in mind their connected past and present.

 In 1939, Winston Churchill famously spoke of Russia: "I cannot forecast to you the action of Russia.
 It is a riddle, wrapped in a mystery, inside an enigma; but perhaps there is a key.
 That key is Russian national interest."
-Given the ongoing crisis in the Ukraine, Churchill’s words seem as relevant today.
-The course will examine Russia from its reorientation from East to West under Peter the Great and the Romanovs through the emergence of the USSR as communist role model and superpower to the “new” Russia of Vladimir Putin and its reemergence on both a regional and global level.
+Given the ongoing crisis in the Ukraine, as well as charges of meddling in the most recent US election, Churchill’s words seem as relevant in 2017 as they were in 1939.
+The course will examine Russia from its reorientation from East to West under Peter the Great and the later autocrats of the Romanov dynasty through the emergence of the USSR as communist role model and superpower to the “new” Russia of Vladimir Putin and its reemergence on both a regional and global level.
 Particular emphasis will be placed on seeking the historical antecedents that influence Russia’s current policies, both internally and in its relations with neighboring states.

 Why did the Roman republic disappear?
 What is the legacy of Ancient Rome?Students will study the story of Ancient Rome from its foundation to its fall.
 They will concentrate on the two centuries in which a republic of free citizens was replaced by the rule of dictatorial emperors and ask how this loss of liberty happened.
 They will learn how Rome built a vast empire and study those who resisted Rome’s power and were crushed - people like Hannibal, Spartacus, Boudicca, and Josephus, leader of the Jewish revolt.
 They will study the deeds of powerful emperors as well as the lives of those at the bottom of Roman society, and follow gladiators, lions, and Christians to their bloody end in the Colosseum.
 And they will learn about the Roman city of Pompeii and its destruction by the volcano Vesuvius.
 Throughout the course students examine how the idea of Rome has influenced later civilizations and how Rome brought a unity to Europe that has never since been replicated.